-The analysis given in this report on Goldstar's financial state and activity efficiency is made for the period from 01.01.2008 to 31.12.2010 based on the financial statements data prepared according to International Financial Reporting Standards (IFRS).
+The analysis given below on Goldstar's financial state and activity efficiency is made for the period 01.01.201731.12.2019 based on the financial statements data prepared according to International Financial Reporting Standards (IFRS).

 ((col.5-col.2) : col.2)